Our Future Path! A plan for a better world!

 There are many currently illegal and legal activities that some individuals and groups believe should not be done.
 These individuals and groups may claim that they know that certain things are wrong and that they are hurt by the fact that others are engaged in these activities.
 However, if the only harm is the perceived harm that comes from knowing about what was done, then that is not undue harm.
 Just because some individuals or groups do not like that other individuals or groups are doing something, does not give them the right to prevent it, since preventing it could be causing undue harm.

-The test for real harm should be whether the effects of the activity being done include any observable undue harm, when we did not know that the activity happened.
+The test for real harm should be whether the effects of the activity being done include any observable undue harm, when we do not know that the activity happened.
 For instance, in the case of a burglary, the person who was burglarized would obviously be unduly harmed, because of the damage and the missing items.
-In addition, even when we did not know about this burglary, we would be harmed by it.
+In addition, even when we were not directly harmed by this burglary, we would be indirectly harmed by it.
 We would be harmed by higher insurance rates needed to cover the losses and by the higher taxes needed to pay for more police protection.

 On the other hand, it is quite possible for legal and well managed prostitution to go on without any undue harm to us, even if we think prostitution is wrong.
 In fact, it is even possible that it might benefit some individuals, irrespective of whether they know about it or not.
 For instance, someone might be in a better mood after a visit to a prostitute and in turn treat their friends and coworkers better.